JuliaIBPM/RigidBodyTools.jl/docs/src/manual/joints.md

 `Joint(X,body_id)`

+and if there is only one body and it is stationary, then

+`Joint(X)`

+will do.

 ## Example
 Let's see a 2d example.
 Suppose we have two bodies, 1 and 2.
 Body 1 is to be connected to the inertial coordinate system, and prescribed with motion